 The historical cost principle is one of the basic principles of business bookkeeping.
-Basically, the historical cost principle says that you record an asset at its cost when it is purchased.
+Essentially, the historical cost principle says that you record an asset at its historical cost when it was purchased.

 How the Historical Cost Principle Works